Who said they’re just good at making smartwatches?

 Amazfit AirRun is the do-able, ready for production device Huami has been working on.
-There’s a more wild concept in the pipeline, but I’ll come back to it later.
-At first glance, AirRun looks at like your run of the mill treadmill 😉 Upon closer inspection, you’ll notice the running belt is significantly wider, at 51 x 19.5 inches with a pattern designed to prevent slips and resist to impact.
+There’s a more wild concept in the pipeline, but I’ll come back to that later.
+At first glance, AirRun looks like your run-of-the-mill treadmill 😉 Upon closer inspection, you’ll notice the running belt is significantly wider, at 51 x 19.5 inches, with a pattern designed to prevent slips and resistant to impact.
 On the sides, there are rubber edge strips that should serve as barriers… so you don’t become a falling meme overnight.

-The frame looks pretty sleek with a metallic finish, trying to fit in any kind of room in every type of home.
-Between the running board and the frame there are also eight shock-absorbers that should make your running easier on your knees, not to mention reduce noise if you’re the type to run at odd hours.
+The frame looks pretty sleek with a metallic finish, as the treadmill tries to fit in any kind of room, in every type of home.
+Between the running board and the frame, there are also eight shock-absorbers that should make running easier on your knees, not to mention it should reduce noise if you’re the type to run at odd hours.

-Now, the smart features come into sight.
-In the front part of the frame, AirRun hides two JBL speakers so you can get an extra boost from your favorite songs played by an extra powerful system.
+At this point, the smart features come into sight.
+At the front of the frame, AirRun hides two JBL speakers so you can get an extra boost from your favorite songs played by an extra powerful system.

 Besides the normal measurements of a treadmill, the heart rate monitoring is continuously synchronized with an external device.
-As you can imagine, at this point AirRun works in sync with Amazfit smartwatches, like GTS, GTR, Bip, Cor and the Mi Band fitness trackers.
-If you have one of those, you’ll most likely find this functionality seamless and hands-free.
+As you can imagine, AirRun works in sync with Amazfit smartwatches, like GTS, GTR, Bip, Cor, and the Mi Band fitness trackers.
+If you have one of those, you’ll likely find this functionality seamless and hands-free.

 How about social media?
 Don’t fret, Huami hasn’t forgotten about it.
-Like any other next-gen gadget, AirRun’s stats are easily shareable.
+Like any other next-gen gadget, AirRun’s stats are easy to share.
 Training courses and trajectories can be linked to the treadmill and you can even use them to compete with others on a virtual map.

-When you’re done with it, simply fold it and shove it under a bed or table and it’s out of sight!
+When you’re done with it, simply fold it and put it under a bed or table and it’s out of sight!